thanhluantrinh/LDDGAN/readme.md

 6. [Acknowledgments](#Acknowledgments)
 7. [Contacts](#Contacts)

-# Official PyTorch implementation of "Latent Denoising Diffusion GANs: Faster sampling, Higher image quality" [(IEEE Access, Submiting)]
+# Official PyTorch implementation of "Latent Denoising Diffusion GANs: Faster sampling, Higher image quality" (IEEE Access, Submiting)

 LDDGAN is a novel diffusion scheme.
 Experimental results on CelebA-HQ, CIFAR-10, LSUN-Church, and STL-10 datasets show that LDDGAN provides state-of-the-art training and inference speed, which serves as a stepping-stone to offering real-time and high-fidelity diffusion models.

-Details of the model architecture and experimental results can be found in [our following paper](https://arxiv.org/abs/2211.16152):
+Details of the model architecture and experimental results can be found in IEEE Access paper (will be updated soon).
 ```bibtex
 @inproceedings{trinhldgan,
  title={Latent Denoising Diffusion GANs: Faster sampling, Higher image quality},